gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/protocol_package/19_prediction_replay_and_dynamic_memory_note.md

 That is why TU+ is indispensable.

+And that is why licensees must understand that TU+ is not simply “a predictor.”

+It is the layer that:
+- replays relevant choreography memory
+- balances it against the current live field
+- senses likely continuation
+- remains open to mismatch
+- preserves dynamic memory already present in sustained choreography

 ---

 ## Closing statement

-TU+ prediction should be understood as a replay-grounded, mismatch-accountable, continuity-sensitive projection of likely next train structure.
+TU+ should be understood as a replay-grounded, mismatch-accountable, continuity-sensitive layer for sensing likely continuation.

 It is neither generic forecasting nor reflex command simulation.

 A compact final formulation:

-> TU+ predicts by replaying relevant choreography memory against the current live field and generating weighted next-train continuations that remain revisable under returned evidence.
+> TU+ does not merely predict.
+It performs replay-grounded, mismatch-accountable continuation sensing by balancing stored choreography memory with the dynamic memory already present in sustained live choreography.